Lesson 5: Create, copy, and move files — mkdir, touch, cp, mv

 So far we've only looked; now we start changing things — exactly what you do when preparing a server: creating folders, copying config files, giving them the right name, and cleaning up.
 We'll meet five commands: mkdir (a new directory), touch (an empty file), cp (copies — the original stays), mv (m

-mkdir is opening a new drawer. touch is placing a blank page in the drawer. cp is photocopying a page and keeping both the original and the copy. mv is taking the page and moving it (or changing its title) — the original page is no longer in its old spot. rm is throwing it in the trash — and on a server there's no trash bin to restore from.
+Picture a cabinet: mkdir opens a new drawer, touch places a blank page in it, and cp photocopies a page so you keep both the original and the copy. mv moves the page somewhere else (or changes its title) — it's no longer in the old spot. rm throws the page in the trash, and on a server there's no trash bin to restore from.

 - mkdir